Rafael-Rossato/Rafael-Rossato/README.md

 - 👋 Hi, I’m @Rafael-Rossato
-- 👀 I’m interested in Learning new languages and technologies;
+- 🖥️ I’m interested in Learning new languages and technologies;
-- 🌱 I’m currently learning JS, HTML, CSS and MYSQL;
+- 🧑‍🎓 I’m currently learning JS, HTML, CSS and MYSQL.
+After that, I'm looking to study Python 🐍 and the Data Science World :atom: ;
-- 💞️ I’m looking to collaborate on everything as possible;
+- 👷 I’m looking to collaborate on everything as possible;
-- 📫 How to reach me ...
+- 📫 How to reach me  : This GitHub :)

 <!---
 Rafael-Rossato/Rafael-Rossato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.